Title IX Sexual Misconduct Policy

 • Course Removal: Removal from a course or moved to another section of a course.

-• Disciplinary Probation: A notice to the student that his or her behavior is of such a nature as to place that student in danger of removal from the University.
+• Disciplinary Probation: A notice to the student that their behavior is of such a nature as to place that student in danger of removal from the University.
 The student is placed on disciplinary probation for a specified period of time.
 Any violation of this probation or other University policies, rules and expectations may cause the student to be immediately removed from the University.

 • Dismissal from Residence: Permanent or temporary dismissal from the residence halls which includes cancellation of the housing contract and forfeiture of residence fees including deposit.